v8/v8.dev/src/docs/become-committer.md

 ---
 title: 'Becoming a committer'
+description: 'How does one become a V8 committer?
+This document explains.'
 ---
 Technically, committers are people who have write access to the V8 Git repository.
 Committers can submit their own patches or patches from others.